Human Services – Peer Support

 This project and webpage are supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $575,788 with 0% financed with non-governmental sources.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS, or the U.S. Government.
 For more information, please visit HRSA.gov.

-You can start the Peer Support Certificate FOR CREDIT in the Fall or Spring terms.
+You can start the Peer Support Certificate FOR CREDIT in the Spring term.

 The Peer Support Certificate FOR NON-CREDIT is offered in the summer.